 The expression is seeking intimate contact with human eyes and is more important than exact shape.
 Eye color and rich pigmentation of the rims blend with the surrounding coat.
 Their ears are set flat against their head and should be level with the eye.
 Ears should be of medium thickness.
 Muzzle more broad than narrow, but not to excess.
 Lips firmly fitting and rims lined with unbroken pigment.
 They have a level scissor bite, teeth are strong and white with no discoloration or signs of wear.
 The nose is a distinct feature, noticeably large and fleshy with open nostrils and rich pigment.

-The Australian Labradoodle and Cobber Dog Coats and Colors
+The True Australian Labradoodle (they are not Aussiedoodles) Coats and Colors

 - Parti – Colors have the same colored eye and lip rims, and eye color as their predominating color.